-Following a data-driven approach, we used 35 atmospheric variables from the ERA5 reanalysis belonging to five meteorological categories (mass field, wind field, cloud physics, moisture field, and surface exchange) and fed them independent of each other into a clustering and a principal component algorithm.
+Following a purely data-driven approach, we used 35 atmospheric variables from the ERA5 reanalysis belonging to five meteorological categories (mass field, wind field, cloud physics, moisture field, and surface exchange) and fed them into a clustering and subsequent principal component algorithm.
 These hourly data are linked to observations with and without lightning in winter (DJF) and summer (JJA) and the variables have shown to be potentially relevant for lightning.

-The statistical analysis returned four clusters (thunderstorm types), that have the same physical interpretation with respect to their cluster means and, independent from it, their loadings.
-The two main lightning types consist of events for which ERA5 variables in either the wind-field (wind-field thunderstorms) or the mass-field (CAPE-thunderstorms) category strongly deviate from their means.
-The other two types are variants of the wind-field thunderstorm and CAPE-thunderstorm respectively, for which additionally the cloud-physics variables strongly deviate from their mean values.
-Our study region is struck by lightning from wind-field thunderstorms predominantly (88%) in the cold season, whereas CAPE-thunderstorm lightning occurs only in the warm season (98%).
+The statistical analysis returned four physically meaningful and interpretable clusters (thunderstorm types).
+The two main types consist of lightning events for which ERA5 variables in either the wind-field or the mass-field category strongly deviate from their means.
+The other two types are variants of the wind-field and mass-field thunderstorm type respectively, for which additionally the cloud-physics variables strongly deviate from their mean values.
+Our study region is struck by wind-field lightning predominantly (88 %) in the cold season, whereas mass-field lightning occurs only in the warm season (98 %).

 Differently-charged layers in the atmosphere are thought to come about by the collision of different types of cloud particles and hydrometeors such as ice crystals and graupel during which charge is transferred, followed by a subsequent size-dependent separation.
-The required terminal velocities in CAPE-thunderstorms originate from strong vertical velocities when substantial amounts of CAPE are released.
-Median values of CAPE in CAPE-thunderstorms in our study region is $415\,\mathrm{J\,kg^{-1}}$.
+The required strong velocities are mostly in the vertical for mass-field thunderstorms when substantial amounts of CAPE are released.
 For wind-field thunderstorms, the strong velocities occur mostly horizontally but with a strong vertical shear so that the charge separation happens along a slanted path.

-Wind-field thunderstorms are characterized by horizontal wind speeds that approximately triple in the lowest kilometer (Fig. 5) to reach median values of more than $20 \,\mathrm{m\,s^{-1}}$ and even more than $27 \,\mathrm{m\,s^{-1}}$ for the variant with pronounced cloud-physics variables.
+Wind-field type thunderstorms are characterized by horizontal wind speeds that approximately triple in the lowest kilometer (Fig. 5) to reach median values of more than $20\,\mathrm{m\,s^{-1}}$ ; and even more than $27\,\mathrm{m\,s^{-1}}$ for the variant with pronounced cloud-physics variables.
 Consequently, dissipation of kinetic energy in the boundary layer and boundary layer height are also increased.
-Synoptically, wind-field thunderstorms occur in the left exit region at the cold and cyclonic side of the jet with inflow from west-northwest.
+Synoptically, wind-field lightning occurs in the left exit region at the cold and cyclonic side of the jet with inflow from west-northwest.
 It is the region of cyclogenesis, strong updrafts, and large scale precipitation.
 These larger-scale patterns occur mostly in winter.
 Clouds are shallow and close to the ground.
-Especially in the thunderstorm types with enhanced cloud physics, most parts of the clouds are warmer than $-10\,^{\circ}\mathrm{C}$ and, integrated over their depth, wind-field thunderstorm clouds are warmer than CAPE-thunderstorm clouds.
+Most parts of the clouds are warmer than $-10\,^{\circ}\mathrm{C}$ and, integrated over their depth, wind-field thunderstorm clouds are warmer than mass-field thunderclouds.
 This results in a larger fraction of cloud droplets, warmer snow, and shallow regions consisting only of hydrometeors.
 The wind-field thunderstorm type with increased cloud-physics variables stands out by even larger deviations in the previously mentioned variables and occurs in similar weather patterns.

-CAPE-thunderstorms have large CAPE values and convective inhibition (CIN) present and are further characterized by deep, cold clouds with a dominating region consisting of suspended ice particles and solid hydrometeors.
-They take place in summer.
-Synoptically, CAPE-thunderstorms in northern Germany occur in south-westerly flow at the anticyclonic side of the jet.
+Mass-field lightning has large CAPE values and convective inhibition (CIN) present and is further characterized by deep, cold clouds with a dominating region consisting of suspended ice particles and solid hydrometeors.
+It takes place in summer.

+360 Synoptically, mass-field lightning in northern Germany occurs in south-westerly flow at the anticyclonic side of the jet.
 Usually, warm and moist air is advected from the Mediterranean Sea.
-The variant of CAPE-thunderstorms with much higher values in the cloud-physics variables occur in similar weather patterns and with similar mass-field values as the CAPE-thunderstorm type.
+The variant of mass-field lightning with much higher values in the cloud-physics variables occurs in similar weather patterns and with similar mass-field values as the mass-field lightning type.
 However, the clouds are deeper and have larger amounts of cloud particles accompanied by strong updrafts, and large precipitation amounts.